was formed in 1974 to encourage the study of, and an interest in, all

 We hold evening meetings/lectures on the third Tuesday of each month at

-the King Edward Mine, Troon, Camborne, Cornwall.
-(These are currently
+the King Edward Mine, Troon, Camborne, Cornwall,TR14

-suspended due to the Covid19 restrictions)
+9HW.
+(These are suspended until at least 8th Dec due to the Covid19

 The Society owns its own underground mine in Beacon which is close to